santiagosayshey/DigiBrain/Content/Computer Science/Secure Programming/Project/Secure Protocol Reflection.md

 #### Test 5

 ## Backdoors
 Our group implemented 4 intentional backdoors that aim to compromise key parts of the protocol.
-The following section provides a concise description, techincal details as well as objectives for each backdoor.
-Code snippets and a detailed exploitat
+The following section provides a concise description, techincal details as well as objectives and a proof of exploitation for each backdoor.
 ### Backdoor 1: Data Exfiltration

 #### Description